turly/tpwl/README.md

  --depth=DEPTH          Maximum number of directories to show in path
-                        (if negative, only last DEPTH directories shown) --dir-size=SIZE        Directory names longer than SIZE will be truncated --utf8-ok              Do not use workarounds to fixup Bash prompt length --user[=BLAH]          Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]           Indicate working dir in PS1 (implicitly '$PWD') --host[=NAME]          Indicate hostname in PS1 (explicitly or bash '\h')
+                        (if negative, only last DEPTH directories shown) --dir-size=SIZE        Directory names longer than SIZE will be truncated --italic/--no-italic   Turn on/off italic mode.
+Also -i/-I --[no-]utf8-ok         Do [not] use workarounds to fixup Bash prompt length --user[=BLAH]          Indicate user in PS1 (explicitly or bash '\u') --pwd[=PATH]           Indicate working dir in PS1 (implicitly '$PWD') --host[=NAME]          Indicate hostname in PS1 (explicitly or bash '\h')